 - Evaluation scores will be awarded for the criteria, and not for the different aspects listed in the above table.
 For full proposals, each criterion will be scored out of 5.
 The threshold for individual criteria will be 3.
-The overall threshold, applying to the sum of the three individual scores, will be 10. - For the evaluation of First Stage proposals under a two-stage submission procedure, only the criteria 'Excellence' and 'Impact' will be evaluated.
+The overall threshold, applying to the sum of the three individual scores, will be 10. - For Innovation actions to determine the ranking, the score for the criterion 'impact' will be given a weight of 1.5.

+- For the evaluation of First Stage proposals under a two-stage submission procedure, only the criteria 'Excellence' and 'Impact' will be evaluated.
 With regard to the impact criterion only the aspects in bold will be considered for first stage proposals.
 The threshold for both individual criteria will be 4.
-For each indicative budget-split in the call conditions, the overall threshold, applying to the sum of the two individual scores, will be set at the level such that the total requested budget of proposals admitted to Stage-2 is as close as possible to three times the available budget, and in any case, not less than two and a half times the available budget.
-In any case, not less than two and a half times the available budget. - The actual level will therefore depend on the volume of proposals received.
-The threshold is expected to normally be set at 8 or 8.5.
+For each indicative budget-split in the call conditions, the overall threshold, applying to the sum of the two individual scores, will be set at the level such that the total requested budget of proposals admitted to Stage-2 is as close as possible to three times the available budget, and in any case, not less than two and a half times the available budget. - The actual level will therefore depend on the volume of pre-proposals received.
+The threshold is expected to normally be set at least at 8 or 8.5 (stage 1).

 Score description for the evaluation criteria (half point scores may be given) 0 Weak The proposal fails to address the criterion under examination or cannot be judged due to missing or incomplete information.
-1 Poor The criterion is addressed in an inadequate manner, or there are serious inherent weaknesses 2 Fair While the proposal broadly addresses the criterion, there are significant weaknesses.
+1 Poor The criterion is addressed in an inadequate manner, or there are serious inherent weaknesses.
+2 Fair While the proposal broadly addresses the criterion, there are significant weaknesses.
 3 Good The proposal addresses the criterion well, although improvements would be necessary.
 4 Very Good The proposal addresses the criterion very well, although certain improvements are still possible.
 5 Excellent The proposal successfully addresses all relevant aspects of the criterion in question.
 Any shortcomings are minor.

-Table 4.
+Table 3.
 Score description for the evaluation criteria.

-Evaluation procedure
+Evaluation Procedure

 - Individual Evaluation: Each eligible proposal is evaluated remotely by at least three expert evaluators (see Article 15 of the Horizon 2020 Rules for Participation Regulation no. 1290/2013), who carry out a technical evaluation on the basis of the criteria mentioned above.
 An Individual Evaluation Report, which includes comments and scores for all evaluation criteria, is prepared by each evaluator. - Panel Review: after the remote individual evaluation, evaluators meet in a panel to discuss and find agreement on the initial comments and scores attributed to each proposal.
 On consensual way, the panel review will recommend one ranked list for the proposals under evaluation, following the scoring systems indicated above and the discussion of the panel.
-They will prepare an Evaluation

-Summary Report (ESR) for each proposal, which shows the outcome of the evaluation of the project proposal.
+They will prepare an Evaluation Summary Report (ESR) for each proposal, which shows the outcome of the evaluation of the project proposal.

-- Project funding decision will be taken based on this ranking list.
-The panel configuration allows evaluators to have an overview of all eligible proposals, not just the one they have evaluated, which enables them to decide fairly when ranking the proposals. - In case of disagreement or in case of project proposals with the same score, the panel shall determine the priority order for proposals described in the section below.
+Project funding decision will be taken based on this ranking list.
+The panel configuration allows evaluators to have an overview of all eligible proposals, not just the one they have evaluated, which enables them to decide fairly when ranking the proposals.

+In case of disagreement or in case of project proposals with the same score, the panel shall determine the priority order for proposals described in the section below.